1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 Date PlatformPrice Grade

-This graph illustrates the market engagement levels for enhanced contrast 1971-S Cameo proof dimes throughout the collection period.
+This graph illustrates market engagement levels for enhanced contrast 1971-S Cameo proof dimes throughout the collection period.

 Market Activity: 1971-S CAM Dime